-Moonta GK Chloe Formosa was strong in the rebounds, but Ardrossan defenders combo of Mattschoss and GK Brind made it difficult for Moonta to convert.
-Ardrossan won the quarter but lost the match 22-30.
+was strong in the rebounds, but difficult for Moonta to convert.

-First semi: CMS Crows v CY Cougars There was a big crowd of supporters at Paskeville on Father's Day in cool, calm weather to watch Cougars and Crows compete to advance to the preliminary The game started at a fast pace with a quick couple of goals scored at both ends.
+Cougars porters at Paskeville on Father's Day in cool, calm weather to watch Cougars and Crows compete to advance to the preliminary final.
+The game started at a fast pace with a quick couple of goals scored at both ends.
 Cougars GA Elsie Meaney was confident and moved strongly in the circle whilst Crows GA Maggie Walsh steadied her team.
 Crows' attack line worked beautifully, making it hard work for Cougars' defenders.
 Quarter time: Crows 12, Cougars 7.

 Crows relaxed, creating some strong passages of play in their attack line.
 Numerous stepping and replay of the ball penalties were called and the Crows gained momentum to take the quarter.
-Halftime: Crows 24, Cougars Cougars GK Lucy Wheare utilised her height, making Crows' goalies adjust their game.
+Halftime: Crows 24, Cougars 11.

+Cougars GK Lucy Wheare utilised her height, making Crows' goalies adjust their game.
 Penny Kohlhagen shot with precision for Cougars, but Crows GD Mia Warrior and GK Annabelle Cook ensured they were in position for rebounding at all times.
 Crows WA Amelie Hickman made opponent Poppy Dyett work overtime whilst Crows centre Jorja Bennett continued to run the court making plenty of space.
 Three-quarter time: Crows 33, Cougars 13.

 Cougars came out firing in the last quarter, but Crows steadied the play to take the win.
 Both teams displayed competitive netball and spectators were rewarded with a high-quality G grade game.
+Preliminary finals